syncfusion-content/winui-docs/winui/Scheduler/Date-Navigations.md

 * The `AllowViewNavigation` is not applicable for the day and timeline day views.
 * If the [ShowAgendaView](https://help.syncfusion.com/winui/scheduler/month-view#month-agenda-view) is true in a month view, the month view should navigate to the day view by single-clicking on the agenda date view header, otherwise, the month view should navigate to the day view by single-clicking on the date in a month cell.

-## Allow date navigation
+## Show date picker
-You can quickly navigate to the respective date by clicking the date picker in the scheduler header.
-You can show the date picker in the header by setting the `ShowDatePickerButton` property to `true` in the scheduler and the default value is true.
-Its also allowed today's navigation button on the header.
+You can enable the date picker for the calendar by using the `ShowDatePickerButton` property in the scheduler, which displays the date picker and `Today` button in the header view.
+It allows you to quickly navigate to today and different calendar views.

 {% tabs %}
 {% highlight xaml %}